confidential-containers/guest-components/docs/IMPLEMENTATION.md

 ### gRPC and ttRPC

 Compared with gRPC, ttRPC has the advantage of lighter weight.
-AA, as a memory resident service on the client side of kata cc V0 architecture, using lightweight ttRPC will save more resources.
+AA, as a memory resident service on the client side of CC V0 architecture, using lightweight ttRPC will save more resources.
 At present, grpc is used for end-to-end testing.
 Wait until ocicrypt-rs supports ttrpc, AA can cooperate with the modification.
 Later, AA can make the use of grpc/ttrpc configurable at compile time.
 This needs to be discussed with the developers of ocicrypt rs.